tundish/blathnaid/blathnaid/book/chapters.rst

 “What does it mean?”, he wondered.

-“There is going to be trouble for a while”, replied the Blacksmith, “but it can't be helped”.
+“There is going to be trouble for a while”, replied the Blacksmith, “but it can’t be helped”.

 “They carry a message”, he said.